streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 - Use CLI tools (such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or pulsar-admin).

     To trigger via CLI tools, you need to specify the maximum amount of data (threshold) that should be retained on a Pulsar cluster for a topic.
 If the size of the topic data on the Pulsar cluster exceeds this threshold, segments from the topic are moved to AWS S3 until the threshold is no longer exceeded.
 Older segments are moved first.

 ### Example

 - This example triggers AWS S3 offloader to run manually using pulsar-admin.

     ```bash
-    bin/pulsar-admin topics offload persistent://my-tenant/my-namespace/topic1 10M
+    bin/pulsar-admin topics offload --size-threshold 10M my-tenant/my-namespace/topic1
     ```

     **Output**